srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/hw_packs/source/index.rst

 ZMQ
 ******

-srsLTE has been designed with support for Zero-MQ.
+srsRAN has been designed with support for Zero-MQ.
 This is a "fake RF" driver, which allows users to set-up a virtual end-to-end network without the use of physical RF-hardware.
 This is a powerful tool for experimentations and development for users that do not have access to hardware, or for those who cannot purchase it.

 ZMQ does not require large amounts of computational resources to run, meaning most PCs and notebooks (including the R. Pi4) can run it without sacrificing performance.
 ZMQ replaces the radio link between the eNB and UE, by creating a transmit and receive pipe for exchanging IQ samples TCP or IPC.

-Our :ref:`ZMQ app note <zeromq_appnote>` clearly demonstrates how srsLTE can be used with ZMQ.
+Our :ref:`ZMQ app note <zeromq_appnote>` clearly demonstrates how srsRAN can be used with ZMQ.